 .
-The factor of 2 in the above equation is due to the bidirectionality of the pulling, and the equal sample size rule for all nonequilibrium transformations defined in our protocol e leads to $n{\text{direct QM}} = n{\text{SQM} <> \text{QM correction}}$ .
-If we overestimate the sample size required for convergence in the direct free energy simulation by using $n{\text{direct OM}} > n{\text{SOM} < > \text{OM correction}}$ , the speedup of the indirect scheme is overestimated significantly.
+The factor of 2 in the above equation is due to the bidirectionality of the pulling, and the equal sample size rule for all nonequilibrium transformations defined in our protocol e leads to $n{direct QM} = n{SQM \leftrightarrow QM \text{ correction}}$.
+If we overestimate the sample size required for convergence in the direct free energy simulation by using $n{direct QM} > n{SQM \leftrightarrow QM \text{ correction}}$, the speedup of the indirect scheme is overestimated significantly.
 Such an overestimation often happens when one uses a large number of samples to estimate the sample size required for convergence in the direct free energy simulation, but uses a subset of the whole dataset to calculate the SQM<->QM correction.
 As long as the samples are independent, it is not proper to differentiate different samples.
-An illustration of such an overestimation is provided in Table 3, where the sample sizes in the direct free energy simulations at SQM and QM level are overestimated to 100 per segment and the sample sizes required for convergence in the SQM<->QM are underestimated to 10 per segment.
-The resulting overall sampling time in the direct free energy simulation under each Hamiltonian is 18.9 ns, rather than the 3.78 ns in Table 2.
+An illustration of such an overestimation is provided in Table 3, where the sample sizes in the direct free energy simulations at SQM and QM level are overestimated to 100 per segment and the sample sizes required for convergence in the direct free energy simulation under each Hamiltonian is 18.9 ns, rather than the 3.78 ns in Table 2.
 The speedup of the indirect scheme, obviously, is significantly overestimated.
+The

-The 200-fold speedup in Table 3 is quite appealing, but is unreal and unfair due to the inappropriate processing of the timing data.
+200-fold speedup in Table 3 is quite appealing, but is unreal and unfair due to the inappropriate processing of the timing data.
 However, by applying the protocol e, we avoid such an overestimation and provide a fair estimate of the acceleration.
 Namely, all independent samples should be used or at least be treated fairly to calculate this speedup.

-As the statistical inefficiency in the direct QM free energy calculation and that in the SQM<->QM correction are the same, the equation can be reduced to
+As the statistical inefficiency in the direct QM free energy calculation and that in the SQM<->QM correction are often the same, the equation can be reduced to